jerobado/Study/C#/Interoperability/README.md

 - Interoperability enables you to preserve and take advantage of existing investments in unmanaged code.
 - Code that runs under the control of the common language runtime (CLR) is managed code, and code that runs outside the CLR is unmanaged code.
 - COM, COM+, C++ components, ActiveX components, and Microsoft Windows API are examples of unmanaged code.
+- P/Invoke is a technology that allows you to access structs, callbacks, and functions in unmanaged libraries from your managed code.

 #### Example
 The following code example shows how to use the `DllImportAttribute` attribute to import the Win32 MessageBox function.
 The code example then calls the imported method.